Skip to main content

 Click here for complete CV.

-Dr. Roni Reiter-Palmon (CV) is a Distinguished Professor of Industrial/Organizational (I/O) Psychology and the Director of the I/O Psychology Graduate Program at the University of Nebraska at Omaha (UNO).
+Dr. Roni Reiter-Palmon is the John Lewis Holland Distinguished Professor of Industrial/Organizational (I/O) Psychology and the Director of the I/O Psychology Graduate Program at the University of Nebraska at Omaha (UNO).
 She is also the Director of Innovation for the Center for Collaboration Science, an inter-disciplinary program at UNO.
 She received her Ph.D. in I/O Psychology from George Mason University, Fairfax, Virginia.
-Her research focuses on creativity and innovation in the workplace, specifically cognitive processes, team creativity, development of teamwork and creative problem-solving skills, and leading creative individuals and teams.
-Her research has been published in leading journals such as Journal of Applied Psychology, Creativity Research Journal, The Psychology of Aesthetics, Creativity and the Arts, Human Resources Management Review, and Leadership Quarterly.
-She is the former Editor of The Psychology of Creativity, Aesthetics and the Arts, the leading journal of creativity research.
+Her research focuses on creativity and innovation in the workplace, specifically cognitive processes, team creativity, development of teamwork and creative problem-solving skills, leading creative individuals and teams, malevolent creativity, and creativity and Artificial Intelligence (AI).
+She has published over 200 papers and book chapters in leading journals such as Journal of Applied Psychology, Creativity Research Journal, The Psychology of Aesthetics, Creativity and the Arts, Human Resources Management Review, Organizational Psychology Review, and Leadership Quarterly.
+She is the former Editor of The Psychology of Creativity, Aesthetics and the Arts, the leading journal of creativity research and the current editor of Organizational Psychology Review.
 She is an associate editor for the European Journal of Work and Organizational Psychology.
 She serves on the editorial boards of Journal of Organizational Behavior, The Leadership Quarterly, Journal of Business and Psychology, Journal of Occupational and Organizational Psychology, Journal of Creative Behavior, Journal of Business and Psychology.
-She has published four edited books on the topic of creativity, and is the co-editor of the 2nd edition of the Handbook of Organizational Creativity (to be published in 2023).
-She has obtained over 8 million dollars in grant and contract funding from government and businesses focusing on creativity, leadership, and teams.
+She has published six edited books on the topic of creativity, and is the co-editor of the 2nd edition of the Handbook of Organizational Creativity (published in 2023) and the APA Handbook of Creativity (to be published in 2026).
+She has obtained over 9 million dollars in grant and contract funding from government and businesses focusing on creativity, leadership, and teams.
 She has received the University of Nebraska systems award for her research and scholarship, and been recognized by the American Psychological Association APA fellow (Divisions 10 and 14).
+She has received the Arnheim Lifetime Achievement award for her work on creativity from Division 10 of APA.

 Profesional Affiliations